knot126/Melon/docs/Memory.md

 * `size` is nonzero and `block` is `NULL`, then `DgMemoryAllocate` is called with the size

 This can be used to easily create a resizeable array using only `DgMemoryReallocate`.

+## Old variants

+`DgAlloc`, `DgFree` and `DgRealloc` are older functions and might be removed one day.
+If you want to use them, look how to use them in the source.